Why is it important

 Safety Culture and Health Promotion Training

-Occupational Safety: we place a strong emphasis on promoting a safety culture by fostering knowledge, awareness, and enhancing safety-related skills and capabilities among both employees and contractors.
-The company conducts training in occupational health and safety, aligning with legal requirements and offering specialised safety courses tailored to specific job requirements.
-Examples include training for working in confined spaces, electrical work,working at heights, and CPR & AED.Moreover, we actively promote safety awareness by introducing Behavior-Based Safety (BBS) concept for all B.Grimm Power’s employees.
+Occupational Safety: We place a strong emphasis on fostering a safety culture by fostering knowledge, raising awareness, and enhancing safety-related skills and capabilities among employees and contractors.
+The company conducts occupational health and safety training, in alignment with legal requirements and offers specialised safety courses tailored to specific job roles.
+Examples include training for confined space entry, electrical work, working at heights, basic first aid, Automated External Defibrillator (AED) usage, and Lock Out Tag Out (LOTO) procedures.
+In addition, we promote Behaviour-Based Safety (BBS) to reinforce safety awareness and encourage safe conduct among all employees.

 Zero

-Continuous improvement on occupational health and safety management guidelines.
+Continuous improvement of occupational health and safety management guidelines.

 Training and promoting safety culture and well-being